From seafood-obsessed Japan to kebab-loving Iran, I’ve learnt that thriving as a vegan traveller is an acquired art. Behold, all my vegan travel tips.

 I’ve travelled to over thirty countries since I turned vegan 3.5 years ago, including seafood-obsessed Japan, kebab-loving Iran and tribal regions of Myanmar, where every kind of animal is relished.

 Sticking with my commitment to not consume any animal products, I’ve learnt along the way that surviving – nay thriving – as a vegan on the road is an acquired art.
 The more well-researched, adventurous and creative I am, the more likely I am to find incredible vegan food, sample the local cuisine and build lasting friendships through the common love of good food.

-Behold, all my vegan travel tips for vegans who wants to travel the world, keep their taste buds (and nutrition levels) satiated and immerse deeply in the local culture:
+Behold, all my vegan travel tips for vegans who want to travel the world, keep their taste buds (and nutrition levels) satiated and immerse deeply in the local culture.

 - Keep an open mind but a rigid determination

 - Research the local cuisine

 - Get HappyCow – the most essential vegan travel app

 - Learn how to ask for vegan food in the local language

 - Stock up on snacks and energy bars to make vegan travel easier

 - Stay with local hosts and inform them of your food choices